Make it Open - Share your data and other scholarly outputs, making your research and scholarship more visible to the world.

 KiltHub accepts data and other scholarly materials in a wide range of formats.
 While we prefer formats that are open and non proprietary, we do accept proprietary formats that are widely used and recognized by the research communities that would be interested in those materials.

-- Research data on human or animal subjects or data that would be under the purview of the Office of Research Integrity and Compliance (ORIC).
+- Research data on human or animal subjects or data that would be under the purview of the Office of Research Integrity and Compliance (ORIC) that has not been approved by the IRB and/or IACUC for public dissemination.

 - Materials containing personally identifiable information that would prohibit public access.